-Executive transitions: What traits do you recruit for? has been added to your bookmarks.
+Executive transitions: What traits do you recruit for? has been saved

 Six fundamental leadership traits—curiosity, courage, perseverance, integrity, confidence, and empathy—might help you identify high-potential staff.

 Nearly all new C-level executives find that they will likely have to replace some people on their team and recruit new leaders.
 As you rebuild your team, what traits and qualities will you look for?
 What indicators might help you identify higher-potential staff and likely “A” players?

 Over 2008–2009, I had the privilege of interviewing a number of leading women CFOs on their journey to leadership (See The journey to CFO: Perspectives from women leaders).
 Across our interviews, these women identified key traits underlying their success as CFOs.
 By “trait,” I mean a natural or cultivated characteristic or propensity toward a specific form of behavior.

 Building on our initial study and subsequent transition labs we identify six key leadership traits including: curiosity, courage, perseverance, integrity, confidence, and empathy.
 Some of these traits may be innate―some of our interviewees expressed the belief that they were born with a particular trait―while other traits were developed over time, forged in the crucibles of critical moments and relationships.